 To Do in Compiègne

-It’s worth a day trip for a change of pace!
+It’s worth at least a day trip for a change of pace!